Venus Fly Traps - Dionaea Muscipula

 • Distilled water

-If you don't have access to these waters, try boiling tap water and sitting it on the side for 12 hours, before running it through a Brita-style filter.
+If you don't have access to these waters, try boiling tap water and sitting it on the side for 12 hours, before running it through an aquatic or Brita-style filter.

-• Pond water that is high in nitrates (fish excrement)
+• Pond water (high in nitrates (fish excrement), which can damage the roots)

 • Bottled mineral or spring water (or if it's high in lime).

-Many people panic over what to feed their specimen.
-Natural prey like spiders, flies, mosquitoes and even slugs are the only food that they should digest.
-Never feed them cake, meat or stones as this will kill the individual Trap or even spell the end of the plant's life.
-Dead insects should be avoided too, as the trichomes can detect whether or not there's something inside it, and if the prey doesn’t move, digestion won't take place.
-The final point to mention is never to allow it to digest something bigger than one-third of the Trap's size; the lips won't be able to shut entirely, thus wasting vital energy in the process.
+Many people panic over what to feed their Venus Fly Trap.
+Natural prey like spiders, flies, mosquitoes and even baby frogs are the only 'food' that they should digest.
+Never feed them cake, meat or stones as this will burn the individual trap or even spell the end of the plant's life.

 Common Issues with Venus Fly Traps